A unique approach to helminthiasis treatment

 Entered in EMA for registration

-Approval of the Formative Study of Acceptability, Feasibility and Adherence by the Ethics Committee of the Ghana Health Services
+Approval of the Formative Study of Acceptability, Feasibility and Adherence by the Ethics Committee of the Ghana Health Service

 Publication of the REALISE trial protocol in clinicaltrials.gov and PACTR (id: PACTR202402529220760)